cossacklabs/acra/README.md

 ## Additionally

-We fill and updte the [Wiki documentation](https://github.com/cossacklabs/acra/wiki) with useful articles about the core Acra concepts, use cases, details on cryptographic, and security design.
+We fill and update the [Wiki documentation](https://github.com/cossacklabs/acra/wiki) with useful articles about the core Acra concepts, use cases, details on cryptographic, and security design.

 You might want to: